SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 (
   (
     (
-      ("ensure" OR "establish*" OR "propose*" OR "implement*" OR "plan" OR "plans" OR "planned" OR "planning" OR "adopt*" OR "introduc*" OR "build*" OR                         "develop" OR "development" OR "attain*" OR  "achiev*"
+      ("ensure" OR "establish*" OR "propose*" OR "implement*" OR "plan" OR "plans" OR "planned" OR "planning" OR "adopt*" OR "introduc*" OR "build*" OR                         "develop" OR "development" OR "attain*" OR  "achiev*" OR "improv*" OR "strengthen*" OR "increas*"
             )
       NEAR/10
       ("access*" OR "equitab*" OR "equity" OR "equality"